gantsign/gantsign.github.io/_pages/opensource.md

 With Ansible you can provision everything from your development environment, to your [Docker](https://www.docker.com) images, to your servers.

-The GanSign Ansible roles are available from
+The GantSign Ansible roles are available from
 [Ansible Galaxy](https://galaxy.ansible.com/gantsign/); between them there has been over [49,039](https://galaxy.ansible.com/search?vendor=false&namespaces=gantsign&order_by=-repository__download_count&page_size=100) downloads of GantSign Ansible roles.